cubert-hyperspectral/cuvis.ros/README.md

 > :warning: **Experimental Code**: Make sure you know your way around an Ubuntu operating system before proceeding!

+> :warning: **Updates Inbound**: We are planning to migrate the ROS2 code to a containerization strategy to prevent issues with Python versioning in the near future.
+This repo is experimental code!

 Please install [ROS2 Foxy](https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html) by building from source.
 ROS2 Foxy will work with Ubuntu 20, other future ROS2 versions are not yet supported.

 By default ROS2 Foxy will use Python 3.8.10.
 The current Cuvis library requires Python >= 3.9.1.
 Install this version using a virtual environment or alternate Python distribution using these [instructions](https://linuxize.com/post/how-to-install-python-3-9-on-ubuntu-20-04/).